y-scope/clp/components/core/tools/scripts/utils/README.md

 This directory contains uncategorized utility scripts.

+* `build-and-run-unit-tests.sh` can be used to build all executables and run the unit tests.
 * `run-in-container.sh` can be used to run a command (e.g., `make`), in a container containing the core component's dependencies.
   * All commands are run from the root of the core component.